laravel/docs/valet.md

 Command  | Description
 ------------- | -------------
 `valet forget` | Run this command from a "parked" directory to remove it from the parked directory list.
-`valet log` | Returns a list of logs from services used within Valet for viewing.
+`valet log` | Display a list of logs written by Valet's services.
 `valet paths` | View all of your "parked" paths.
 `valet restart` | Restart the Valet daemon.
 `valet start` | Start the Valet daemon.
 `valet stop` | Stop the Valet daemon.
-`valet uninstall` | Uninstall the Valet daemon entirely.
+`valet uninstall` | Uninstall the Valet daemon.